rdburman2205/UIPackage/README.md

 # UIPackage
-This is my first react project to publish as npm package
+This is a react project to publish components as npm package